Nicholas Upsall: Became Freeman and led community

 The earliest record of Nicholas Upsall was on September 28, 1630, when he was impanelled on a jury by the Court of Assistants to look into the death of Austen Bratcher.
 He applied for Freeman at the first General Court held in the Colonies on October 19, 1630, and took the Oath of Freemen among 108 others on May 18, 1631.
 Upsall was an upstanding Puritan and citizen for more than a quarter of a century.
 He was among the first to become a Freemen, possessing full citizenship as a result, and gained public trust, respect and esteem.
 He later found that his prior role in the community did not protect him against religious persecution.

 Upsall was granted land in Dorchester in 1633 and became its first bailiff and ratter in 1634.
 "It is ordered by the town of Dorchester," April 17, 1635, "that Nicholas Upsall and Matthew Grant shall p'ceed in the measuring of the great lotts as they have begun."

 Upsall was licensed as an innkeeper from 1636-1638.
 "It is ordered," according to the town records of June 27, 1636, "that Nicholas Upsall shall keep a house of entertainment for strangers."
 He was selectman in 1638 and 1642.
 In 1637 he was a member of the jury of Life and Death, as it was called, to distinguish it from the grand jury.

 Upsall apparently maintained an independent mind on political and religious matters, and was seen as man of "sober, and of unblameable conversation."
 His stature in the community is also evidenced in a letter from Roger Williams to John Winthrop, dated Providence, April 16, 1638.
 Williams requested Winthrop to send his reply to Upsall in Dorchester, "because it is not safe for his messenger to wait for the answer."
 This was three years after Williams's banishment.

 The same year Upsall became an original and the twenty-third charter member of the Ancient and Honorable Artillery Company of Boston, the oldest military company in America, which serves today as Honor Guard to the Governor of Massachusetts who is also its Commander in Chief.

 In 1644 Upsall and his family moved to Boston, and with his wife Dorothy was admitted to the church there on May 28.
 He was already a large property holder there, for in 1637 "he owned the land from the north-east side of Richmond Street and from Hanover Street to the sea."
 He was also an inn-keeper of the Red Lyon Inn on the northeast corner of North and Richmond Streets.

 Met and joined Quakers

 In 1656, Mary Fisher and Ann Austin became the first known Quakers to set foot in the New World.
 They journeyed from England to Barbados and eventually arrived at the Massachusetts Bay Colony.
 Their goal was to spread the beliefs of the Friends among the colonists.

-Detail of a contemporary portrait of Puritan Governor John Endecott.